 Eucalyptus are tall trees with shallow, spreading roots adapted to the harsh growing conditions in their native Australia.
-While this may not pose an issue here, in the home landscape, the shallow root depth of eucalyptus can become problematic.
+While this may not pose an issue here, in the home landscape the shallow root depth of eucalyptus can become problematic.
 Read on for more information about eucalyptus shallow root dangers.

 Eucalyptus Shallow Root Dangers

 Eucalyptus trees are native to Australia, where the soil is so leached of nutrients that the trees stay smaller and their roots must dive deep in order to survive.
-These trees are not likely to suffer damage, like that from strong storms and wind.
+These trees are not likely to suffer damage like that from strong storms and wind.
 However, eucalyptus trees are also cultivated in many parts of the world with richer soil.
 In more fertile soil, eucalyptus tree roots have no need to descend very far to search for nutrients.
 Instead, the trees grow tall and fast, and the roots spread horizontally near the surface of the soil.
 Experts say that 90 percent of a cultivated eucalyptus’s root system is found in the top 12 inches (30.5 cm.) of soil.
 This results in eucalyptus shallow root dangers and causes wind damage in eucalyptus, among other issues.

 Eucalyptus Tree Root Damage